Thursday, May 16, 2024

 Guests: Stevie Wonder, Black thought, Lenny Kravitz, PJ, Jessica Care Moore, Chuck D, Morgan Parker

-We previously highlighted the second part of the two part album series, A Beautiful Revolution.
+We previously highlighted the second part of the two-part album series, A Beautiful Revolution.
 Mainly inspired by the events of the Black Lives Matter movement and the landscape-changing deaths of the likes of George Floyd and Breonna Taylor, this was an album series that was here to uplift and encourage rather than be angry and cautionary like his two previous outings, Black America Again and his group project with Robert Glaspar and Karreim Riggins, August Greene.
-Unlike the second part, this one is more along the lines of the soulful boom-bap mixed with live instrumentation we had been know for him to spit over courtesy of Riggins, and the results are tremendous.
-The aforementioned Jessica care Moore starts off this album with an awesome spoken word performance, and it's then followed by the very enjoyable, "Fallin'" featuring a very nice vocal performance by Greensboro, NC native PJ, who also assists Common on several other cuts on this nine-track offering.
+Unlike the second part, this one is more along the lines of the soulful boom-bap mixed with live instrumentation we had been known for him to spit over courtesy of Riggins, and the results are tremendous.
+The aforementioned Jessica Care Moore starts off this album with an awesome spoken word performance, and it's then followed by the very enjoyable, "Fallin'" featuring a very nice vocal performance by Greensboro, NC native PJ, who also assists Common on several other cuts on this nine-track offering.
 He lets loose some in more aggressive manner alongside the legendary Lenny Kravitz on guitar with "A Riot In My Mind" (also featuring an appearance by the one and only Chuck D), but then jumps back into the groove of things with the fun, two-stepping, roller skating rink worthy, "What Do You Say (Move it Baby)" and the repeat button-triggering "Courageous", which features THE icon himself, Stevie Wonder, on harmonica for this cut.
-With the other cuts of "A Place In This World", "Don't Forget Who You Are", and the Black Thought-assisted, "Say Peace", these are cuts that empower and educate at the same time, while reminding us of our own powers and strengths as a culture and a community.
+With the other cuts of "A Place in This World", "Don't Forget Who You Are", and the Black Thought-assisted, "Say Peace", these are cuts that empower and educate at the same time, while reminding us of our own powers and strengths as a culture and a community.
 Ending the effort with another exceptional poet, Morgan Parker, A Beautiful Revolution Vol. 1 is exactly what us within the Black community needed during this rightfully angst and anxiety-fueled season at the time.
 While there was plenty of fiery revolution music at the time, Common wanted to move past the hurt and anger, and help start rebuilding and reclaiming our power, and this incredible album especially helped go towards that direction.

-7. The Dreamer/The Believer
+8. The Dreamer/The Believer

 Production: No I.D.